Pretty Poison (EP)

-Pretty Poison is the debut extended play (EP) from American singer Nessa Barrett.
+Pretty Poison (stylized in all lowercase) is the debut extended play (EP) from American singer-songwriter Nessa Barrett.
 It was released on September 10, 2021, by Warner Records.
 Pretty Poison is an alternative pop and pop-rock record.
 It contains seven tracks.

 Critical reception

 Jo Forrest of TotalNtertainment stated that "Illuminating the scope of her signature style, she leans into a lullaby melody on the darkly catchy ‘grave’, while ‘i wanna die’ feels tailormade for the closing credits of a classic nineties slasher flick".

 Megan Armstrong of Billboard magazine stated "each single gradually built her up in a way that eventually made her confident enough to really go there across Pretty Poison’s seven tracks".